Quick Answer

 |---|---|

-| Regulation T initial margin (Federal Reserve Board) | at least 50% of purchase price |
+| Regulation T initial margin (Federal Reserve Board) | generally at least 50% for a new eligible equity purchase |

-| Maintenance margin (Financial Industry Regulatory Authority) | at least 25% equity at all times |
+| Maintenance margin (Financial Industry Regulatory Authority) | generally at least 25% equity for long equity positions |

-| FINRA markup guideline | generally should not exceed 5% of prevailing market price |
+| FINRA markup/commission guideline | generally should not exceed 5% of prevailing market price (not munis) |

 - Broker-dealer: facilitates transactions; agent capacity earns a commission, dealer capacity earns a markup or markdown.
 Never both hats on the same trade.